Black Lives Matter.

 2. The Global Game Jam board of directors must be representative of the international community it serves.

-- The GGJ will immediately work to create a new seat on the board of directors whose role will be to oversee the implementation and enforcement of the Inclusiveness Policy and Code of Conduct across the organization.
-Nominees from underrepresented groups will be prioritized but not required, as we recognize serious issues with further burdening Black and Indigenous People of Colour with the task of keeping boards and organisations accountable.
+- The GGJ will immediately work to create a new seat on the board of directors whose role will be to oversee the implementation and enforcement of the Inclusiveness Policy and Code of Conduct across the organisation.
+Nominees from underrepresented groups will be prioritized but not required, as we recognise serious issues with further burdening Black, Indigenous, and People of Colour with the task of keeping boards and organisations accountable.

 - Create a diversity requirement for the board and propose any requisite amendments to our Bylaws to require representation from major global regions.